gosling-lang/gosling-docs/Tutorial.md

             "domain": ["gneg", "gpos25", "gpos50", "gpos75", "gpos100", "gvar"],
             "range": ["white","#D9D9D9","#979797","#636363", "black","#A0A0F2"]
         },
-        // specify the height of the visual marks "size": {"value": 20}
+        // customize the style of the visual marks.
+        // default values will be used if not specifyed.
+        "size": {"value": 20},
+        "stroke": {"value": "gray"},
+        "strokeWidth": {"value": 0.5}
     }]
 }
 ```